-Since sheltering in place started, I have recommitted myself to looking for things to be grateful for every day, even the simplest things.
+This year, I have recommitted myself to looking for five things to be grateful for every day, even the simplest things.
 Sometimes, I work to find five things during a particularly frustration or stressful moment; moments which seem to come a little more frequently in these last few months.
 I remind myself that gratitude is a gift I give myself.

 A few years ago, I wrote this for a project I was working on: